 Principal - the Principal should as soon as is practicable, call the Police (131 444) to lodge a formal report.
 The Principal would then contact the parents if they have not already been informed.
 The Chair of the Board will also be advised of the situation.

-To assist and support prevention of potential occurrences in others schools, the incident should be reported to Niki Preston the Personal Assistant to the Executive Director of AlSWA, her email is npreston@ais.wa.edu.au.
-A Psychologist from the Non-Government Schools Psychology Service (NGSPS) will be available to assist the child/children and families concerned.
-The Principal may also need to advise the School Community of the incident by letter - sample attached.
+To assist and support prevention of potential occurrences in others schools, the incident should be reported to Chris Massey, the Executive Director of AISWA.
+A Psychologist from the AISWA psychology service will be available to assist the child/children and families concerned.
+The Principal may also need to advise the School Community of the incident by letter - as advised by the Chair of the Board.

-AISWA - AISWA will contact the Principals of other AISWA schools in the area, the Catholic Education Office and the regional office of the Department of Education.
-The Department of Education will advise Police Media.
+AISWA - AISWA will contact the Principals of other AISWA schools in the area, the Catholic Education Office and the NGSR.
 AISWA will assist with any calls to the Association by the Media or will, if requested, provide assistance to the School.